Top 10 Travel Experiences to Remember Forever, Part 1

 The Ho Chi Minh Road (not to be confused with the Ho Chi Minh Trail in Cambodia) was the secondary supply route between North and South Vietnam during the war.
 Running through the heart of the countryside, often close to the border with Laos, it gives you a sense of what the real Vietnam is like.

 Away from the bright city lights and tourist destinations, there are few people on the Ho Chi Minh Road.
-I choose to do the trip with an Easy Rider – motorcyclists who strap your luggage onto the back of the bike and let you ride pillion.
+I chose to do the trip with an Easy Rider – motorcyclists who strap your luggage onto the back of the bike and let you ride pillion.
 If you’re not a rider, it’s the next best way to experience this journey.

 What did you think?

 Do any of these sound familiar?
 Have you been to any, or want to know more about them?
 Get in touch if you have any questions, or post a comment below.
-For even more top travel experiences, look out for Part 2 coming soon.